SimonKO9/python-k8s-example/README.md

 By default `$CI_PROJECT_NAME` Gitlab-provided environment variable is used as a `$PROJECT_NAME`, but it can be changed in `.gitlab-ci.yml`.

-# Deploy
+## Deploy

 Deploys the application to Kubernetes with helm.
+Leverages AWS CLI to generate kubeconfig that is further used by helm.

+The deployment is automatic on default branch (typically `main`) and manual form any other branch.

+On top of the environment variables required for build it expects the following:
+- EKS_CLUSTER_NAME - name of the EKS cluster,
+- K8S_NAMESPACE - namespace to deploy to, defaults to `dev` if not defined.

 # Notes & ideas for improvement